calumcraig/calumcraig.github.io/_posts/2025-12-02-Home_server_project.md

 - Get content into Jellyfin libraries.
   - Had media on my PC - SCPed files across into the appropriate directories.
   - Longer term strategy is to use the qBittorrent service to download directly to the Pi.
 Maaaybe, see later.
 - Access the webUIs for the various services to eg set up users, configuration.
-(Show these on screen.)

 ### Issues faced: